ericrobskyhuntley/nextstop/README.md

 ## Install Project Dependencies

-1. In a terminal window, change directory into the repository root (for example, cd ~/Downloads/nextstop
+1. In a terminal window, change directory into the repository root (for example, `cd ~/Downloads/nextstop`).
 2. Install my project dependencies by typing `pip install -r requirements.txt`

 ## Run our Scheduler